It’s April 18, 1775, in Boston, Massachusetts. The eve of the American Revolution, although you don’t know it yet.

-However, it’s important to study the American Revolution with a grain of salt.
-Independence leaders were largely wealthy, white property owners who stood to lose the most from British taxation and trade policies.
+It’s important to study the American Revolution and to look at it with a grain of salt — one example being the understanding that most independence leaders were largely wealthy, White property owners who stood to lose the most from British taxation and trade policies.

 Furthermore, independence did not mean freedom for the millions of African slaves who had been ripped from their homeland and sold into bondage in the Americas.
 In fact, the US Constitution, which went into effect in 1788, protected the international slave trade from being banned for at least 20 years.

-Ye the way the United States operates today is not all that different.
-So while the nation’s origin story makes good theater, we must remember that the oppression and abuses of power we’ve seen since the beginning of time are still alive and well in 21st-century America
+This behaviour seems appalling, but the way the United States operates today is not all that different.
+So while the nation’s origin story makes good theater, we must remember that the oppression and abuses of power that we’ve seen since before the birth of the country are still alive and well in 21st-century America.

 Nevertheless, the American Revolution sparked a new era in human history, one based on democratic and republican ideals.
-And although it took the country more than a century to work through its growing pains and emerge as a prosperous nation, once it hit the world stage, it took control like no other nation before it.
+And although it took the United States more than a century to work through its growing pains and emerge as a prosperous country, once it hit the world stage, it took control like no other nation before it.

-Today, we live in an era of American hegemony, and it all began when Paul Revere and his good pals decided to take a midnight ride one quiet night in April 1775.
+Today, we live in an era of American hegemony.
+And to think — it all began when Paul Revere and his good pals decided to take a midnight ride one quiet night, in April 1775.